 All holiday pay-eligible employees will be paid the hours that they would have normally worked on a given holiday should they take a given holiday off (via arrangement with an employee's supervisor).
 "Normally worked" shall mean that an employee's past work history clearly demonstrates to his or her supervisor that the employee regularly works on the day of the week on which a given holiday falls.
-All hourly employees except part-time patrolmen and emergency dispatchers specifically meeting all criteria in the following sentence shall receive one and one-half (1-1/2) time for hours worked on a holiday.
-As of July 1, 2006, part-time patrolmen and emergency dispatchers working at least 20 hours per week shall receive two and one-half (2-1/2) time for regularly-scheduled shift hours worked on a holiday (hours worked on a holiday that are not part of a regularly-scheduled shift shall be paid at one and one-half time as noted in the preceding sentence).
+All hourly employees shall receive one and one-half (1-1/2) time for hours worked on a holiday.